TRACES: Proactive Safety Auditing for Multi-Turn LLM Agents via Trajectory-State Modeling

 Quick Take

-TRACES introduces a proactive safety auditing framework for multi-turn LLM agents, enhancing risk detection during trajectory modeling.
-By utilizing weak trajectory-level supervision, it achieves improved safety predictions across benchmarks, indicating a potential for training safer agents.
+TRACES is a proactive safety auditing model for multi-turn LLM agents, learning trajectory risk states from hidden representations.
+It improves safety predictions and proactive risk discrimination across benchmarks, suggesting potential for training safer agents.

 Key Points

-- TRACES learns trajectory risk states from hidden representations of an observer LLM.
+- TRACES learns prefix-level trajectory risk states from an observer LLM's hidden representations.

-- It uses weak trajectory-level supervision to avoid costly step-level risk annotation.
+- It uses weak trajectory-level supervision to produce dense prefix-level risk estimates.

-- The framework improves full-trajectory safety prediction across multiple benchmarks.
+- The model improves full-trajectory safety prediction across multiple agent safety benchmarks.

 Article Excerpt